anishEgov/digit3/code/services/localisationgo/README.md

 - Efficient caching with Redis for performance
 - PostgreSQL persistence with optimized queries
 - REST and gRPC API interfaces
-- Database migrations management
-- Cache busting functionality
-- Missing message detection
+- Missing message API

 **Dependencies:**
-- PostgreSQL 12+ for persistent storage
+- PostgreSQL 15
 - Redis 6+ for caching
-- Other DIGIT services (via REST/gRPC APIs)

 ### Diagrams